cambridge-cares/TheWorldAvatar/Agents/FeatureInfoAgent/README.md

 The configuration file should be a JSON file named `fia-config.json`, contained within it should be:

-- `entries`: This is a **required** array of objects defining a mapping between (T-Box) class IRIs and the names of files containing pre-written SPARQL queries.
+- `entries`: This is a **required** array of objects defining a mapping between (TBox) class IRIs and the names of files containing pre-written SPARQL queries.
 Each object needs to contain the following parameters:
    - Required:
      - `class`: Full IRI of the class.
    - Optional: